 Georgetown University has a grant from the National Science Foundation (NSF) through the CyberCorps™ Scholarship for Service Program to provide scholarships to students to earn degrees critical for cybersecurity in exchange for service in the form of employment in a governmental cybersecurity position.
 This national program is designed to educate the individuals who will design and protect the nation's critical information infrastructure, define the policies, and write the laws that govern and protect this infrastructure, and educate the nation's future generations of cybersecurity professionals.

 Please note: This is not a degree program and this is not a cybersecurity degree.
-Instead, this program provides scholarship support for students who are earning a Georgetown degree in any program that will result in sufficient cybersecurity training to be hired into a governmental cybersecurity position.
+Instead, this program provides scholarship support for students who are earning a Georgetown degree in an academic program at Georgetown that will result in sufficient cybersecurity training to be hired into a governmental cybersecurity position.
 Applying for the scholarship is separate from applying for any academic program - you will have to do both.
 We currently have students at the undergraduate level in Computer Science and in Science and Technology in International Affairs.
 At the graduate level we currently support Computer Science students as well as students in the Security Studies Program.
 There is also a new program in Cybersecurity Risk Management that can be supported.
 We can support students in other degree (but not certificate) programs as well - contact us to ask if the program you are interested in might qualify.
 We only supply two years of funding, so Law students should apply during their first year.

 Eligible work placements include US Government organizations in the intelligence community, the Department of Defense, and the Department of Homeland Security, to name a few.
 It also includes Federally Funded Research and Development Centers, such as The MITRE Corporation, Oak Ridge National Laboratory, and Lawrence Livermore National Laboratory.
 Analogous agencies and organizations at the state, local, and tribal levels are also eligible.
 Please note: a new requirement is that 80% of our graduating students go to a federal executive branch agency, so opportunities at FFRDCs and state and local agencies may be limited or unavailavble.